-The MammalWeb UK project aims to enlist the public in helping us to catalogue the UK’s mammalian biodiversity, to understand what species are around us and where they occur, and what aspects of the environment impact on their occurrence and activity.
+The MammalWeb UK project aims to enlist the public in helping us to catalogue the UK’s mammalian biodiversity, and to understand what species are around us, where they occur, and what aspects of the environment impact on their occurrence and activity.

 Camera trapping on the Ingleborough National Nature Reserve.